shdrn2402/Eight-week-SQL-challenge/Case Study #3-Foodie-Fi/README.md

 *analisys:*

 - In 2020, noticeable fluctuations in the number of transitions to paid plans are observed.
-- The highest growth is recorded in August, while the most notable decline is in November.
+- The highest growth is recorded in August, while the most notable decline is in January 2021.
 - In 2021, transitions to paid plans occur only in January, likely from customers who started trial plans in December 2020, as no new customers were identified in 2021 in the previous query.